WHAT ARE THE SYMPTOMS OF VAPING TOO MUCH - NICOTINE OVERDOSE?

 WHAT ARE THE SYMPTOMS OF NICOTINE POISONING?

-The symptoms of nicotine poisoning depend on the amount you inhale and there are a number of symptoms that you can look for when you think you have overdosed on nicotine poisoning.
+The symptoms of nicotine poisoning depend on the amount you inhale and there are a number of side effects of vaping (2) that you can look for when you think you have overdosed on nicotine poisoning.

 These symptoms can start to occur within the first fifteen minutes to an hour of being exposed to high amounts of the chemical.